Skip to main content

 Integration

-A part of an optimisation strategy can be integrations to acquire features unavailable from the stand-alone tool.
-For instance, integrating your software with other top-notch collaboration tools or self-service portals can help improve overall customer experience—while using tools from Happy Signals can measure customer satisfaction.
 You may also opt to link together different ITSM processes across different tools to enhance the overall efficiency of process management and slash manual efforts.
-An example of this is integrating Jira Service Management and Jira Software to allow end-to-end visibility across IT development and operation teams to resolve activities quickly.
+An example of this is integrating Jira Service Management and Jira Software to allow end-to-end visibility across IT development and operation teams to resolve issues quickly.
+Or, integrating Confluence to power knowledge bases to ensure adequate documentation of IT policies and processes.

 Migrate